iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ### ⚙️ Expand to get an example dataset.

-Having initialized a project in the previous section, get the data file we will be using later like this:
+Having initialized a project in the previous section, get the data file which we will be using later like this:

 ```dvc
 $ dvc get https://github.com/iterative/dataset-registry \
           get-started/data.xml -o data/data.xml
 ```

-We use the fancy `dvc get` command to jump ahead a bit and show how Git repo becomes a source for datasets or models - what we call "data/model registry".
+We use the fancy `dvc get` command to jump ahead a bit and show how a Git repo becomes a source for datasets or models — what we call a "data/model registry".
 `dvc get` can download any file or directory tracked in a <abbr>DVC repository</abbr>.
 It's like `wget`, but for DVC or Git repos.
 In this case we download the latest version of the `data.xml` file from the